Denver Motorcycle Accident Attorney

 When pursuing a lawsuit against a driver who’s careless or reckless driving has left you or a loved one injured, the legal theory that you are likely going to be seeking to hold the driver liable under is that of negligence.
 Negligence is “the failure to exercise the standard of care that a reasonably prudent person would have exercised in a similar situation.”
 Black’s Law Dictionary 1135 (9th ed.
 2009).
 If you can show that the defendant was negligent, that is that the defendant did not exercise the proper standard of care, then you may be able to hold the defendant liable for the injuries you sustained as a result of the defendant’s careless actions.

-In order to prove that the defendant did not meet the proper standard of care and was negligent in Colorado, the plaintiff has to show “first, the defendant owed a legal duty of care; second, the defendant breached that duty; third, the plaintiff was injured; and fourth, the defendant’s breach caused that injury.”
+In order to prove that the defendant did not meet the proper standard of care and was negligent, the plaintiff has to show “first, the defendant owed a legal duty of care; second, the defendant breached that duty; third, the plaintiff was injured; and fourth, the defendant’s breach caused that injury.”
 Vigil v.
 Franklin, 103 P.3d 322, 324 (Colo.
 2004).
 If the plaintiff can prove all of these elements through evidence and witness testimony at or before trial, then the plaintiff may be able to seek just compensation from the defendant.

 Special Considerations in a Motorcycle Injury Case